pypeit/PypeIt/doc/coadding.rst

 By default, the script will attempt to identify additional, lingering cosmic rays in the spectrum.
 The algorithm employed depends on the number of input spectra.
+Note that most of the challenges associated with the coadding are related to CR identification, especially for cases of only two input spectra.

 Two Spectra
 -----------